-- It’s excruciatingly painful
+- It’s excruciatingly painful.

-- The corn looks inflamed (red or swollen), bleeds, or omits pus
+- The corn looks inflamed (red or swollen), bleeds, or omits pus.

-- You have diabetes, poor blood circulation, or heart disease/heart problems
+- You have diabetes, poor blood circulation, or heart disease/heart problems and get a corn.

-If you develop a corn and have underlying circulatory problems, suffer from heart disease or other heartproblems, or have diabetes, you should immediately seek medical attention.
+If you develop a corn and have underlying circulatory problems, suffer from heart disease or other heart problems, or have diabetes, you should immediately seek medical attention.

 How can you prevent corns?